great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 ## Add a Data Asset to an Existing Data Source

+Additional Data Assets can only be added to an existing Snowflake Data Source.

 1. In GX Cloud, click **Data Assets** and then select **New Data Asset**.

-2. Click the **Existing Data Source** tab and then select a Data Source.
+2. Click the **Existing Data Source** tab and then select a Snowflake Data Source.

 3. Click **Add another Data Asset**.